Skip to main content

 io.cilium.k8s.namespace.labels.tenant-id: "001"

-Allow all Pods in the test namespace to access apiserver:
+Allow all Pods in the test namespace to access the apiserver:

 apiVersion: cilium.io/v2